|Back to Main Print This Page Email to a Friend|

 Behavior and Social Interaction

 People may display inappropriate behavior after a brain injury.
-It is okay to point out when behavior is not appropriate.
+It is ok to point out when behavior is not appropriate.
 Explain the reason and suggest a different behavior.
 Offer praise when the person calms down or changes their behavior.

 Sometimes suggesting a new activity or a new place to go is the best option.